LawrenceRadburn/FCC-Music-Player/README.md

 ## forEach() method
 The forEach() method loops through and array and performs a function on each element of the array.

+## createElement() method
+createElement() is a DOM method used to create dynamic elements.
+To use it you call the method and pass in the element as a string.

+Using the createElement() method I created a reset button within an if statement.
+Specifically, if the music player's playlist was empty, the user would be presented with a reset button.

+## createTextNode() method
+In tandem with the createElement() method, I used the createTextNode() method to accompany the button button from the createElement() method.

 ## Callback function
 A callback function is a function that is used as an argument of another function.